MercuryWorkshop/celeste-wasm/README.md

 ## fna game porting guide
 1. decompile it
 2. follow instructions over at [FNA.WASM.Sample](https://github.com/RedMike/FNA.WASM.Sample/wiki/Manually-setting-up-FNA-Project-for-WASM#set-up-wasm-project) to get a basic project up, replacing `MyGame` with the default xna `Game`
-3. follow instructions from `FNA.WASM.Sample` for complex asset system
+3. follow instructions from `FNA.WASM.Sample` for complex asset system (or take a look in `helpers/buildvfs.sh` and `wwwroot/main.js`)
 4. once assets are loading copy in the decompiled game and replace the default `Game` object, copy in anything the Main function does from the original game